maghsoudkh/Computer-Vision-with-TensorFlow/README.md

-this is my computer vision image classification using tensorflow with callback
+This is my computer vision image classifier using tensorflow with callback